Read this quarter’s Intermedia here

 • Internet governance masterclass: architecture advancements, security, interconnection, fair share evolution

-• Industry 4.0, data governance and the gig economy in LAC
+• Industry 4.0, data governance and the gig economy in Latin America & the Caribbean.

 The Conference Venue is: